 - Keep the expander on your bag zipped for the trip there so you have space to unzip it and fit more in your suitcase on the way back if you purchase items on your trip

 - Request a steamer to be brought to your room when you check in

 - Unpack immediately and hang clothes up, then steam any that need to be steamed (if they don’t have a steamer, request an iron, and you can use the steam function but an actual steamer is ideal — or you can have the hotel steam your clothes for you if they offer that)

 - Put shoes in shoe bags so they don’t get your clothes dirty (I typically use duster bags from my purses)

 - Have a laundry bag (or you can just use a designated pocket in your suitcase) where you put your dirty clothes throughout the trip

 - Wear your bulky items on the plane if possible.
 If you want to take a pair of boots, wear those on the plane so they don’t take up so much room in your bag.

 - One pair of pajamas is really enough, unless you aren’t going to have AC…then it might be an issue.

-This post was inspired by my recent trip to China done in collaboration with Cathay Pacific Airways and iambassador.
+This post was inspired by my recent trip to China done in collaboration with Cathay Pacific Airways.
 MegBiram.com retains all editorial control of what is published.
 All opinions are my own — and you know, I tell it like it is.
 Check out #CXploreAsia on twitter and Instagram to see my, Matt & Rachelle’s travel experiences throughout Asia.